 \textit{Organization}: The rest of the paper includes the following sections.
-In Section~\ref{sec:SystemModel} we detail the targeted scenario and the A-RIS-assisted NOMA system model, and we define the resulting optimization problem.
-In Section~\ref{sec:Absorb}, we provide details on the implementation of the A-RIS which motivates our system model and simulation assumptions.
+In Section~\ref{sec:SystemModel}, we detail the targeted scenario and the A-RIS-assisted NOMA system model, and we define the resulting optimization problem.
+In Section~\ref{sec:Absorb}, we provide details on the implementation of the A-RIS, which motivates our system model and simulation assumptions.
 Section~\ref{sec:Dinkelbach Algorithm} then provides details for our proposed optimization algorithm that alternates between LP and the Dinkelbach algorithm combined with semi-definite relaxation (SDR) to minimize the total power transmitted from the users to the BS.
-Section~\ref{sec:PerformanceAnalysis} then presents numerical results that validate the performance of the algorithm in challenging scenarios.
-In Section~\ref{sec:DiscussionFutureWork} we then elaborate on the relevance of the results for the downlink scenario and on additional practical A-RIS considerations for future work.
+Section~\ref{sec:PerformanceAnalysis} then presents numerical results that validate the performance of the algorithm in challenging scenarios, followed by a discussion on the relevance of the results for a corresponding downlink scenario.
 Finally, we summarize our findings in Section~\ref{sec:Conclusion}.

 \textit{Notation}: Scalars, vectors, and matrices are respectively written with italic, bold lowercase, and bold uppercase characters (e.g., $h$, $\hbf$, $\Hbf$).
-The conjugate, and transpose of vectors and matrices are respectively expressed by the superscripts $*$, $\top$ (e.g., $\zbf^*$, $\Zbf^*$, $\zbf^\top$, $\Zbf^\top$).
+The conjugate and transpose of vectors and matrices are respectively expressed by the superscripts $*$, $\top$ (e.g., $\zbf^*$, $\Zbf^*$, $\zbf^\top$, $\Zbf^\top$).
 In addition, diag$\mathrm{(\fbf)}$ denotes the diagonal matrix whose diagonal elements are taken from the vector $\mathrm{\fbf}$, $\|.\|$ returns the norm of a vector, and $|.|$ provides the magnitude of a complex number.
 The operator $\mathrm{tr}(\Zbf)$ yields the trace of a matrix, and $\mathbb{C}$ denotes the space of complex numbers.